-- A MathML-input-compliant processor must accept all valid MathML expressions, and faithfully translate all MathML expressions into applica specific form allowing native application operations to be performed. - A MathML-output-compliant processor must generate valid MathML, faithfully representing all application-specific data. - 3.
+- 1. A MathML-input-compliant processor must accept all valid MathML expressions, and faithfully translate all MathML expressions into application-specific form allowing native application operations to be performed. - 2.
+A MathML-output-compliant processor must generate valid MathML, faithfully representing all application-specific data. - 3.
 A MathML-roundtrip-compliant processor must preserve MathML equivalence.
-Two MathML expressions are 'equivalent' if and only if bo expressions have the same interpretation (as stated by the MathML DTD and specification) under any circumstances, by any MathM processor.
+Two MathML expressions are 'equivalent' if and only if both expressions have the same interpretation (as stated by the MathML DTD and specification) under any circumstances, by any MathML processor.
 Equivalence on an element-by-element basis is discussed elsewhere in this document.

 Beyond the above definitions, the MathML specification makes no demands of individual processors.
-In order to guide developers, the MathM specification includes advisory material; for example, there are suggested rendering rules included in chapter 3.
-However, in general, developers a given wide latitude in interpreting what kind of MathML implementation is meaningful for their own particular application.
+In order to guide developers, the MathML specification includes advisory material; for example, there are suggested rendering rules included in Chapter 3.
+However, in general, developers are given wide latitude in interpreting what kind of MathML implementation is meaningful for their own particular application.